azizrh/RAG-Math-Learning/README.md

+## Simple RAG using gemini api

-pip install -r requirements.txt
+- pip install -r requirements.txt

-create a file named api, fill it with your gemini api key
+- create a file named api, fill it with your gemini api key

-populate data directory with your pdfs then run populate_database.py
+- populate data directory with your pdfs then run populate_database.py

-lastly `streamlit run app.py`
+- lastly `streamlit run app.py`